Mamulashvili/adCash/README.md

 Stocks are editable and it can be deleted. <br />
 Users are also editable.
 <br />
-Deployment started on `HEROKU` but mysql integration requires credit card credentials and didn't finished
+Deployment started on `HEROKU` but mysql integration is not free, so couldn't finish it